particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 #### Substituting for an Electron

-Take, for example, the AssetTracker V2 with an Electron:
+Take, for example, the Electron AssetTracker V2 with an Electron:

 ![AssetTracker with Electron](/assets/images/accessories/assettracker-electron.jpg)